Luca1991/DCEConfigs/README.md

 ## How to send your DCEConfig file

 Please open a PR containing only one DCEConfig file at a time.
-Your config must be working and clear and must containg precise informations about the target game/software like the MD5 hash of the main executable and optionally the EAN/IAN barcode.
+Your config must be working and clear and must containg precise informations about the target game/software like the MD5 hash of the main executable, the DCEAPIHook version and optionally the EAN/IAN barcode.

 Here is an example of a good DCEConfig.yaml file that is welcome: